 Intervening Opportunities: Shaping Human Spatial Interaction in AP Human Geography

 Intervening opportunities, a core concept in spatial interaction within AP Human Geography, explain why certain potential interactions between places might never materialize.
+Understanding intervening opportunities helps us analyze migration patterns, trade routes, and the overall spatial organization of human activities.
 This isn't about physical barriers like mountains or oceans; instead, it focuses on the presence of closer, more attractive alternatives that effectively divert flows of people, goods, and information.
-Understanding intervening opportunities helps us analyze migration patterns, trade routes, and the overall spatial organization of human activities.
 This article delves deep into the concept, exploring its definition, real-world examples, models, and implications for understanding human geography.

 Understanding Intervening Opportunities: The Core Concept

 At its heart, the principle of intervening opportunities states that the interaction between two places is inversely related to the opportunities available at nearer places.
 Imagine you live in a small town and want to buy a specific type of car.
 Your ideal scenario might be the dealership in a major city 200 miles away, known for its wide selection and competitive prices.
-However, if a similar dealership with a good selection opens just 20 miles from your town, your likelihood of traveling the full 200 miles significantly decreases.
+That said, if a similar dealership with a good selection opens just 20 miles from your town, your likelihood of traveling the full 200 miles significantly decreases.
 The closer, more convenient opportunity intervenes, preventing the longer interaction from occurring.

 This principle applies to more than just consumer goods.
 It influences: